-Coverage

-Sensitivity Impact
+Sensitivity Coverage Impact

 %

-A 0.5% increase in Interest Rates +3%
+A 0.5% increase in Interest Rates +2%

-A 0.5% decrease in Interest Rates -3%
+A 0.5% decrease in Interest Rates -2%

-A 25% increase in Equity Values -7%
+A 10% increase in Equity Values -7%

-A 25% decrease in Equity Values +8%
+A 10% decrease in Equity Values +8%

 A 0.5% increase in Bond Spreads -8%

 A 0.5% decrease in Bond Spreads +9%

-A 25% decrease in FX exchange rates +6%
+A 25% decrease in FX exchange rates +7%

-Extreme but plausible stress and scenario testing in respect of these risks are considered by the Company through the ORSA and the OSN process when assessing and determining required levels of risk capital.
+Extreme but plausible sensitivity and scenario testing in respect of these risks are considered by the Company through the ORSA and the OSN process when assessing and determining required levels of capital.
 The Company also monitors the outcome of market risk sensitivities on a regular basis.

-2022 was characterised by adverse financial market conditions.
-The global economic environment has featured high levels of volatility and uncertainty driven by a combination of factors including rising inflation and interest rates, concerns around oil and gas supplies caused by the Russia - Ukraine conflict and ongoing issues in global supply chains.
-Stress and scenario testing exercises enable the Company to understand the potential impacts of a range of market risk events and aiding its readiness to take appropriate steps to protect its capital position and policyholder interests.
+Sensitivity and scenario testing exercises enable the Company to understand the potential impacts of a range of market risk events and aiding its readiness to take appropriate steps to protect its capital position and policyholder interests.